Geometries in perturbative quantum field theory: Results

-Table 2: First occurrences of identified $c_2$s.
-The notation $[w,x]$ refers to a weight $w$ level $x$ newform; $X[\ell,n]$ refers to loop order $\ell$ and graph number $n$ in the file $X$ which is {\tt Periods} (P), {\tt ListOf$\ell$LoopAncestors.m} (A), {\tt PeriodsNonPhi4} (N), {\tt ListOf$\ell$LoopNonPhi4Ancestors.m} (AN) in \cite{Shlog}.
-1ex
+In this more experimental section we specialize to $q=p$.
+The target is to conjecturally identify Legendre symbols and modular forms in $c_2$s.
+The correspondence to modular forms in Definition \ref{defmod} only uses primes $p$.
+For Legendre symbols one could test the results for small non-trivial prime powers 4, 8, 9, $\dots$.
+We did not pursue this, but we assume that the results will be consistent with the identifications for primes (see Conjecture \ref{conqp}).

-We determined initial prime sequences (prefixes) for the $c_2$-invariants of all $\phi^4$ graphs up to 11 loops and all non-$\phi^4$ graphs up to 10 loops.
+We determine initial prime sequences (prefixes) for the $c_2$-invariants of all $\phi^4$ graphs up to 11 loops and all non-$\phi^4$ graphs up to 10 loops.
 We also investigated prime $\phi^4$ ancestors of loop orders 12 and 13 with hourglass subgraphs.
 In the case of loop order 12 we only determined their $c_2$ if quadratic denominator reduction led to a maximum of 10 variables or if standard denominator reduction lead to Dodgson pairs in $\leq13$ variables (see Definition \ref{defdodpair}).
 For 13 loops we mostly restricted ourselves to the latter case.
 In total we added 1731 $c_2$ calculations at 11 loops, $1749+1464$ calculations at 12 loops and $87+2044$ calculations at 13 loops to the results in \cite{BSmod}.
 In the non-$\phi^4$ case we analyzed all 36247 graphs of ancestor type at 10 loops.
 In total we were able to distinguish 4801 sequences (in \cite{BSmod} we had 157 unique cases).

-Table 1 in the introduction gives all identifies $c_2$s with superscripts indicating the maximum prime which was counted to establish the identification.
+Table \ref{tab1} in the introduction gives all identified $c_2$s with superscripts indicating the maximum prime which was counted to establish the identification.
 Note that some identifications are proved for all primes, either by a full quadratic denominator reduction for dimension zero or in \cite{K3,Lproofs}.
 Because we do not expect any visual connection between the graph and the $c_2$ (see \cite{Yc2pre}) we do not plot the graphs of identified $c_2$-invariants.
-Table 2 gives their first occurrences in \cite{Shlog} where all known prefixed are available.
+Table \ref{tab2} gives their first occurrences with reference to \cite{Shlog} where also all known prefixes are available.

 We identified two types of $c_2$s.
-Type 1 are Legendre symbols which correspond to dimension zero in Table 1.
-Note that the `quasi constants' $z_2$, $z_3$, $z_4$, $y_5$ in \cite{BSmod} are the Legendre symbols $(a/q)$ for $a=4$, $-3$, $-4$, 5, respectively.
+Type 1 are Legendre symbols which correspond to dimension zero in Table \ref{tab1}.
+Note that the {\em quasi constants} $z_2$, $z_3$, $z_4$, $y_5$ in \cite{BSmod} are the Legendre symbols $(4/q)$, $(-3/q)$, $(-4/q)$, $(5/q)$, respectively.